metagenomics/metagenomics-tk/docs/developer_guidelines.md

 bash scripts/test_magAttributes.sh "  --steps.magAttributes.input=test/bins/small/attributes.tsv "
 ```

+### Nextflow Versions

+The toolkit is tested against the lowest and highest Nextflow version number specified in VERSIONS.txt.

 ## Modules

 Functionality is structured in modules (assembly, binning, dereplication, .etc).
 Each module can have multiple workflows.